Brioche knitting creates complex patterns with precision.

 What Is Brioche Knitting Used For?

 - Other garments

 Brioche Knitting History

-In the 1300s, when Europe was still in turmoil after the Black Death and natural disasters had wiped out many towns and villages, wool was expensive to come by.
+In the 1300s, Europe was in turmoil after the Black Death.

-Huge numbers of people were still destitute after the pandemic.
-So many craftspeople in need of work could not afford wool.
-Textile production dropped by 50% or more across Europe as a result.
+Craftspeople in need of work couldn’t afford wool.
+Textile production dropped by 50% across Europe.

-It has its origins as a scarf pattern from France, and it created a warm, airy fabric that is reversible with no “wrong” or “right” sides.
+It originates as a scarf pattern from France, and it created a warm, airy fabric with no wrong/right sides.

 How Do You Start Brioche Knitting?